 - Causal networks

 - Marine minerals

-My PhD research focuses on the environmental impacts of seabed mineral extraction and understanding how seafloor exploitation affects marine ecosystems.
-I am interested in how adverse effects of human activities may be estimated prior to disturbance and how impact assessments may be improved.
-I examine methods of using biological and geological data to support marine spatial planning and to explore new ways to estimate the environmental impacts of seabed resource exploitation.
+My PhD research focuses on the environmental impacts of seabed mineral extraction, and understanding how seafloor exploitation affects marine ecosystems.
+I am interested in how adverse effects of human activities may be estimated prior to disturbance, and how impact assessments may be improved using a causal approach.

 Laura works as a researcher in Smartsea project